Panos Armenakas

-Panayioti "Panos" Armenakas (Παναγιώτης "Πάνος" Αρμενάκας; born 5 August 1998) is a professional soccer player who plays as a right winger for Oakland Roots in the USL Championship.
+Panayioti "Panos" Armenakas (Παναγιώτης "Πάνος" Αρμενάκας; born 5 August 1998) is a professional soccer player who plays as a right winger.
 Born in the United States, he has most recently represented Australia at youth level.

 Armenakas has played youth football for Sydney Olympic, Watford and Udinese.
 Originally, Armenakas represented Greece internationally before switching to Australia.

 Early life

 Armenakas was born in Newport Beach, California, United States, before moving to Sydney, New South Wales, Australia at a young age.
 He is of Greek descent.

 Club career

 Youth

 Armenakas started his youth career playing for Sydney Olympic, after being scouted in a park by ex-Socceroo Jim Patikas.
-At the age of six, he was invited to spend three weeks training with FC Barcelona's elite juniors squad.
+At the age of six, he was invited to spend three weeks training with Barcelona's elite juniors squad.
 While in Europe, he also spent time with Bolton Wanderers.
-Armenakas trained with the Milan Soccer School in Sydney under Andrea Icardi and Misha Radovic, before trialing with A.C.
-Milan in early 2010.
-In late 2010, he moved to Europe, initially joining Brescia before signing with Watford's Youth Academy.
+Armenakas trained with the Milan Soccer School in Sydney under Andrea Icardi and Misha Radovic, before trialing with AC Milan in early 2010.
+In late 2010, he moved to Europe, initially joining Brescia before signing with Watford's youth academy.